azapeti/bigquery-python-bash-automation/README.md

 - Connect to BigQuery from Python.
 - Run SQL queries on BigQuery using Python.
+- Merge .tsv files with bash.
-- Automate Python scripts with bash for scheduled or repeated tasks.
+- Automate Python and Bash scripts with Crontab for scheduled or repeated tasks.

 > **Note:** The project assumes you already have the Google Cloud API set up and can query the data collected by Analytics through BigQuery.
 Setting up the API can be done quite easily based on [this video](https://www.youtube.com/watch?v=HbxIXEfl-Hs&list=LL&index=21).
 If you don't have a website set up with GA4, then based on [this repository](https://github.com/ngchub/Google-Cloud-Workshops/blob/main/.Exploring%20Your%20Ecommerce%20Dataset%20with%20SQL%20in%20Google%20BigQuery/Ecommerce_Practice_Notebook.md), you can easily see what a dataset collected about webshop visitors looks like and make queries.
 The project folders contain data queried from this demo database.